Sexual Harassment Policy Statement

 Because of the private nature of most sexual harassment incidents and the complexities surrounding such issues, every effort will be made to resolve such problems on an informal basis if possible.
 If the problem cannot be solved informally, a formal investigation may be initiated.
 The investigation will be confidential to the extent consistent with a thorough investigation with consideration for the privacy of the individuals involved.
 The University is committed to taking appropriate corrective action as necessary, including, but not limited to, termination of employment or expulsion from the University when justified, to remedy violations of this policy.

-Any member of the Clark community who believes he/she has been the object of sexual harassment should promptly bring this to the attention of Lynn Olson, Director of Human Resources/Affirmative Action, 20 Downing Street, extension 7294, (or, if preferred, David Angel, Provost (faculty); Andrea Michaels, Vice President for Budget and Planning or Jim Collins, Executive Vice President (staff); Denise Darrigrand, Dean of Students (undergraduate students) or Nancy Budwig, Associate Provost and Dean of Graduate Studies and Research (graduate students).
+Any member of the Clark community who believes he/she has been the object of sexual harassment should promptly bring this to the attention of Jacqueline Capomacchio, Director of Human Resources/Affirmative Action and Title IX Coordinator, 153 Woodland Street, extension 7294, (or, if preferred, Davis Baird, Provost (faculty); Julie Dolan, Executive Vice President (staff); Denise Darrigrand, Dean of Students (undergraduate students).

 This policy pertains to all members of the Clark University community.
 Further information and details can be found in the Sexual Harassment Policy and Grievance Procedures Manual.
-The Manual is currently under review; however copies of the existing manual are available in the Human Resources/Affirmative Action Office (20 Downing St. ext.
-7294).
+The Manual is currently under review; however copies of the existing manual are available in the Human Resources/Affirmative Action Office (153 Woodland Street).

 The Massachusetts Commission Against Discrimination ("MCAD"), located at One Ashburton Place, Boston, and 436 Dwight Street, Springfield, is responsible for enforcing the Massachusetts sexual harassment law, and the U.S. Equal Employment Opportunity Commission ("EEOC") is responsible for enforcing the federal law prohibiting sexual harassment.
 The EEOC is located at One Congress Street, Room 1001, Boston.
 A complaint to the MCAD must be filed within 300 days.
 A complaint under the federal law should be filed within 180 days, but under certain circumstances, a federal complaint may be filed within 300 days.